elijahfry/sass-lint/docs/cli/readme.md

 `-v`,`--verbose`          | Verbose output (fully formatted output) `-V`,`--version`          | Outputs the version number of Sass Lint

-To see more on how to use the CLI you can view the examples included within sass-lint's [readme](https://github.com/sasstools/sass-lint/blob/develop/README.md#cli)
+To see more on how to use the CLI you can view the examples included within sassy-lint's [readme](https://github.com/sasstools/sassy-lint/blob/develop/README.md#cli)